-(310) 776-5484 (310) 564-1795 fax AFJ@bottomlinelawgroup.com
+(415) 729-5405 AFJ@bottomlinelawgroup.com

 Social Media Policies

 Social media policies are not "one size fits all."
 Many common-sense principles apply across the board, but each organization can benefit from tailoring its policy to fit its own values, culture, and industry focus.
 In addition, the use of social media touches upon many areas of employee conduct and communication, so a social media policy necessarily operates alongside other, preexisting corporate policies and guidelines.
 Common examples include the company's code of ethics or business conduct as well as confidentiality, computer usage, and external communications policies.
 In some cases, an organization may already have a "blogging policy" which can be expanded upon to cover the broader range of online communications in a Web 2.0 world.